koendv/paste_dispenser/README.md

 * [3D-printed ABS couplers](https://github.com/koendv/paste_dispenser/raw/master/doc/coupler.jpg) are a good compromise solution.
 A 3D-printed coupler makes for a lightweight instrument, and can be designed to fit the stepper shaft exactly.

-The openscad directory contains stl files for a [shaft coupler](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/coupler.stl).
-Print two coupler halves.
-Clamp the coupler halves on stepper shaft and leadscrew using four M3 x 10mm screws.
+Print two [shaft coupler](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/coupler.stl) halves.
+Attach the shaft coupler halves to stepper shaft and leadscrew using four M3 x 10mm screws.

 Attach the stepper motor to the motor mount using two nylon or stainless steel M4x10 hex socket screws.
 Nylon screws keep the weight down.
-Attach the syringe holder to the motor block with two M4x10 hex socket screws.
+Attach the [syringe holder](https://github.com/koendv/paste_dispenser/blob/master/openscad/aerzetix-C19143/syringe_holder.stl) to the motor block with two M4x10 hex socket screws.

 The syringe used is a BD 10cc "Luer-Lok", or one of its many [oriental clones](https://www.google.com/search?q=10cc+syringe+smt+smd+site%3A.aliexpress.com).
 Remove the black rubber piston head from the syringe and put it on the solder paste dispenser plunger.